juanleon124/OVI-Administraci-n-de-redes/README.md

 ## Welcome to GitHub Pages

-Esta pagina sera creada por Juan leon(https://github.com/juanleon124/OVI-Administracion-de-Redes/edit/master/README.md)
+Esta pagina sera creada por Juan leon(https://github.com/juanleon124/OVI-Administracion-de-Redes/edit/master/README.md) para SENA

 Whenever you commit to this repository, GitHub Pages will run [Jekyll](https://jekyllrb.com/) to rebuild the pages in your site, from the content in your Markdown files.